 Pet owners redeeming their animals from the pound will be will be required to pay for all fines and any fees that incurred for the period the animal was impounded.
 Fees include boarding costs, rabies inoculation (if no proof), and micro chipping.
 Micro chipping pets became a state law on January 1, 2004, and requires that all impounded animals are to be chipped and registered before being released to their owners.

 Laws & Limitations

-In general, residents of single-family homes can have up to 4 dogs and 4 cats or a combined total of no more than 10 animals.
-Residents of townhomes, condos and multi-family homes can have only 1 dog and 1 cat.
+Residents of single-family homes may have up 4 dogs or cats, or any combination thereof.
+Multi-family dwellings, such as a townhome or condos, are specifically limited to 1 dog and 1 cat.
 For more detailed information on Lisle pet leash laws and limitations on how many animals that may be kept in single and multi-family homes, please refer to the Village Code Book or call the Village Hall at 630-271-4100.

 New Law Helps Pets Confined in Hot Vehicles